 Why yes, I most certainly do.
-You can find discussion questions, as well as a few fun book club extras on my Book Club page.
+You can find discussion questions on my Book Club page.
 These discussion questions are for my contemporary titles.
 I don’t currently have them for my young adult.
 Thank you for choosing one of my books!

 I’m a blogger/reviewer looking for promotional materials.
 Where can I find them?

 Why do you write under two names?

 Because I write two different genres of fiction–young adult of the fantastical variety for the secular market and contemporary fiction for the Christian market.
-While I believe (and hope) that readers of my contemporary fiction will also enjoy my young adult, and vice versa, I want to be clear that readers should expect different things from both.
+While I hope that readers of my contemporary fiction will also enjoy my young adult, and vice versa, I want to be clear that readers should expect different things from both.

 What can I expect out of your contemporary fiction?